Author: Dr Nick Turnbull, Dermatology Registrar, London, United Kingdom, 2011.

 EGFR = epidermal growth factor receptor; PDGFR = platelet-derived growth factor receptor; VEGFR = vascular endothelial growth factor receptor

 There is currently great interest in small molecule mutated B-RAF inhibitors, vemurafenib and dabrafenib, that are effective in the treatment of B-RAF positive metastatic melanoma.
 B-RAF is a specific threonine kinase protein.

 Many more EGFR and protein kinase inhibitors are under development.

 The most common cutaneous side effects of the monoclonal antibody EGFR inhibitors are:

-The folliculitis can often be managed with:
+The folliculitis is often managed with:

-Drug induced alopecia (hair loss) is less common than folliculitis and tends to occur later, usually at 2-3 months.
+Drug- induced alopecia (hair loss) is less common than folliculitis and tends to occur later, usually at 2-3 months.
 Patients may find their hair become fine and brittle.
-They may experience frontal temporal hair loss similar to male pattern balding.
+They may experience frontal-temporal hair loss similar to male pattern balding.
 This may or may not improve if the drug is stopped.

 In contrast, patients often experience excessive facial hair and eyelash growth (hypertrichosis, trichomegaly).